Quantum synchronization at the critical point of Floquet driven Rydberg atoms

-The long-range interaction offered by Rydberg atoms provides a good platform for study of the non-equilibrium dynamics \cite{ding2023ergodicity, wadenpfuhl2023emergence, wu2023observation} in many-body physics.
-The observed oscillation possess a certain degree of order and behavior that goes against the expected behavior dictated by the second law of thermodynamics, allowing us to study discrete and continuous time crystals \cite{wu2023observation,liu2024bifurcation,liu2024higher}.
-Due to their unique nature, it is intriguing to see how to seed time crystals as the same way as traditional crystals.
-Recently, a theoretical work \cite{hajduvsek2022seeding} introduces the concept of seeding time crystal, where a single subsystem in a broken-symmetry phase acts as a nucleation center, inducing time-translation symmetry breaking throughout the ensemble.
-Once time crystal nucleation begins, it triggers the growth of time crystals, leading to the formation of larger time crystal structures.
+The long-range interaction offered by Rydberg atoms \cite{saffman2010quantum,adams2019rydberg,browaeys2020many} provides a good platform for studies of the non-equilibrium phase transitions \cite{ding2019Phase,ding2022enhanced,carr2013nonequilibrium} and non-equilibrium dynamics \cite{ding2023ergodicity, wadenpfuhl2023emergence, wu2023observation} in many-body physics.
+The observed oscillations possess a certain degree of order and behavior that goes against the expected behavior dictated by the second law of thermodynamics, allowing us to study continuous and discrete time crystals (DTCs) and the criticality of phase transition \cite{wu2023observation,liu2024bifurcation,liu2024higher,yao2017discrete}.
+Near critical points, where the correlations become long-ranged and susceptibility to perturbations is enhanced, even weak periodic driving can induce collective synchronization with minimal energy cost, offering a unique opportunity to probe how non-equilibrium order emerges from microscopic interactions.
+However, the investigation of collective synchronization near critical points of many-body systems remains largely unexplored - this is specifically why we focus on this regime.

-In this work, we have experimentally realized seeding discrete time crystal (DTC) in strongly interacting Rydberg atoms under external radio-frequency (RF) field periodic driving conditions.
-By applying an amplitude modulated microwave field to periodically driving Rydberg atoms, we build a crystalline order that serves as a seed, causing time-translation symmetry breaking throughout the entire ensemble.
-The features of the seeded time crystal are closely connected to variations in the seed, leading to synchronized subharmonic dynamics.
-This seeding method enables the adjustment of the seeded subharmonic response frequency and the phase.
-By changing the frequency of the seed, we alter the underlying temporal arrangements, resulting in different time crystal formations beyond the integer DTCs.
-The reported results on seeding time crystal open up new avenues for controlling of non-equilibrium physics and allowing for the controlled growth of time crystals with desired properties.
+In this work, we have experimentally observed quantum synchronization at the criticality of the strongly interacting Rydberg atoms under external radio-frequency (RF) field periodic driving conditions.
+By applying an amplitude-modulated microwave field to periodically driving Rydberg atoms, we establish a synchronization seed that coherently locks the dynamics of the entire system.
+The characteristics of the amplified dynamical signal exhibit a strong dependence on the seed parameters.
+Our approach provides tunability over both the synchronized response frequency and phase.
+Through systematic variation of the seed frequency, we observe distinct dynamical responses arising from modified temporal configurations.
+These findings on controlled quantum synchronization open new possibilities for manipulating non-equilibrium quantum systems and engineering desired dynamical properties in driven many-body systems.